 A variety of groups are offered each fall, winter, and spring quarters.
 Groups are not offered over summer term.
-The following groups are offered for Spring Quarter 2018:
+The following groups are offered for Fall Quarter 2018:

-This six-week group introduces students to mindfulness teachings and practices.
+This group introduces students to mindfulness teachings and practices.

 All groups require a pre-group screening appointment in order to learn more about the group and whether it will meet your particular needs.
 Please make an appointment by calling 206.296.6090 or stopping by CAPS office located in P120 in the Pigott Pavilion for Leadership.